s-ball/remo_serv/README.md

 The application is based on the [cryptography](https://github.com/pyca/cryptography) package.

 The application has a private ed448 key, and any user should know the associated public key.
-Reciprocally, every user has a private ed448 key and its associated counterpart must be registered in the application.
+Reciprocally, every user has a private key and its associated counterpart must be registered in the application.
+Currently the user key can be either an ed448 or RSA one.
+The latter is intended to allow smart card certificate usage for user authentication.

 At login time, a user has to generate a one time x448 private key.
 They then send to the application (at `/auth`) a Json string containing their name, the public part of the transient key and the signature using their private key of the string `user_name`+`transient_public_key` to prove their identity.
-The key and the signature are URS safe base64 encoded.
-The application verifies the signature and if it is valid generates a second transient x448 key that will be used to generate a symmetric key with the Diffie-Helmann algorithm.
+The key and the signature are URL safe base64 encoded.
+The application verifies the signature and if it is valid generates a second transient x448 key that will be used to generate a symmetric key with the Diffie-Hellman algorithm.
 It then returns 2 lines in the response, the former containing the bytes of its transient public key, and the latter its signature (using the long term application private key), both lines being URL safe base64 encoded.